 Indians Into Medicine

-The Indians Into Medicine Program (INMED™) is a comprehensive program designed to assist American Indian students who aspire to be health professionals to meet the needs of our tribal communities.
+The Indians Into Medicine (INMED) Program is designed to assist American Indian students in becoming health professionals to meet the needs of tribal communities.

 Program Purpose and History

 INMED is a comprehensive education program assisting American Indian students who are preparing for health careers.

 The program addresses three major problem areas:

 Too few health professionals in American Indian communities

 The substandard level of health and health care in American Indian communities